For standards compliant test procedures & equipment, please refer to Standards Center. For more background theory, please read on...

 - Loss is ideally measured from both directions.

 - Loss should be measured with a source and meter, or LTS.

 - Multimode loss measurements are intrinsically inaccurate compared to those on single mode systems.
 Adherence to relevant standards may be advisable, to ensure repeatability.

 - Cladding modes can occasionally cause measurement errors in unusual circumstances.

-- The effects of wavelength variations within a wavelength window should be evaluated, both on measurement accuracy, and also on the installed system.
+- The effects of wavelength variations within a wavelength window should be evaluated, both on measurement accuracy, and on the installed system.

 - An allowance for future degradation should be made, to ensure reliable performance.
 This is called the optical margin.